Gender bias is still alive and well in the workplace today. Inclusive leaders know how to manage it.

 How do you close the gap on bias?

-Up your unconscious bias game
+Learn to uncover your unconscious bias

 First, you have to be aware of your own bias.
 An excellent free assessment is available through Harvard here.
 We all have bias.
 As a student of this work, I have my own bias.
 Be a part of their research and assess your own bias.
 Then, armed with this data, seek out areas where you can challenge your assumptions.
 Ask yourself the questions above in the moment, and call out others when they make decisions based on assumptions.
 In fact, I just got certified in unconscious bias with the Cultural Intelligence Center.
 Their tools help organizations shift the assumption based thinking to create positive change for diversity and inclusion.

 If you want to learn more about my unconscious bias training and assessments, message me at Julie@NextPivotPoint.com.
 I’d be happy walk through your assessment results and build a strategy to engage your team.